heroku/terraform-provider-heroku/docs/index.md

   provided, it will be sourced from the `HEROKU_HEADERS` environment variable (if set).

+* `customizations` - (Optional) Various attributes altering the behavior of certain resources.
+  Only a single `customizations` block may be specified, and it supports the following arguments:

+  * `set_app_all_config_vars_in_state` - (Optional) Controls whether the `heroku_app.all_config_vars` attribute
+    is set in the state file.
+Set to `false` if you'd like not to have non-managed config vars set in state.
+    Defaults to `true`.

 * `delays` - (Optional) Delays help mitigate issues that can arise due to Heroku's eventually consistent data model.
-Only a single `delays` block may be specified and it supports the following arguments:
+Only a single `delays` block may be specified, and it supports the following arguments:

   * `post_app_create_delay` - (Optional) The number of seconds to wait after an app is created.
 Default is to wait 5 seconds.